robertkeus/vibe-coding-instruct/react-typescript/README.md

 ## 🎯 Project Overview

-This repository contains meticulously crafted configuration files for four major AI coding platforms, each optimized for React + TypeScript development with proper prompt engineering principles:
+This repository contains meticulously crafted configuration files for four major AI coding platforms, each optimized for React + TypeScript development with proper prompt engineering principles.

+**Built upon the foundation of [AI Developer Guide](https://github.com/dwmkerr/ai-developer-guide)** - a comprehensive set of standards, patterns and principles for development projects that work excellently with AI and development teams.

 - **[Cursor Rules](#cursor-rules)** - Advanced project rules for Cursor IDE
 - **[Replit Configuration](#replit-configuration)** - Agent behavior customization for Replit